Divorce Attorney in New York, New York

 to be settled

 New York, NY family law attorney Lisa Zeiderman talks about depositions in a family law case.
-A deposition in a family law case provides an attorney the opportunity to question the other party, typically the spouse, as well as non-parties such as employers or individuals with relevant financial information.
-These depositions are usually conducted in a lawyer’s office, where both spouses are present alongside their respective attorneys and a court reporter who documents everything said during the proceedings.
+She explains that a deposition in a family law case serves as an opportunity for the attorney to question the other party—typically the spouse—and sometimes non-parties, such as employers or individuals with relevant financial information.
+Depositions usually take place in a lawyer’s office, where both parties, their attorneys, and a court reporter are present.
+The reporter transcribes all questions and answers, creating an official record.

 More Videos From This Lawyer